Dynamical thermal instability in highly supersonic outflows: Clumpy Ultrafast Outflows

 \subsection{Unstable background flow solutions}

 In Table~1, we list values for the parameters of the simulation presented below, which were chosen to give an outflow with $\mathcal{M}_0 = 250$ at a distance $r_0 \approx 5\times 10^3\,r_g$.
 The corresponding injection speed is $v_0 = 0.0495\,c$.
-Given this choice, the initial conditions are set as $\rho(t=0) = \bar{m}n_0$ with $n_0$ found from \eqref{eq:Xi0}; $v_l(t=0) = v_0$; and $p(t=0) = n_0\,k\,T_0$.
+Given this choice, the initial conditions are set as $\rho(t=0) = \bar{m}n_0$ with $n_0$ found from \eqref{eq:Xi0}; $v(t=0) = v_0$; and $p(t=0) = n_0\,k\,T_0$.

 While the standard prescription for velocity injection is to set the desired value in the ghost zones, we found that this procedure leads to failed root solves within our semi-implicit heating and cooling routine.
 Mass and velocity injection are instead applied to the first active zone.
-In \athena notation, we fix $\tt{cons(IDN,k,j,is})$ to $\rho_0$, $\tt{cons(IM1,k,j,is})$ to $\rho_0\,v_0$, and $\tt{cons(IEN,k,j,is})$ to $\rho_0 \mathcal{E} + (1/2)\rho_0\,v_0^2$, where $\mathcal{E}$ is allowed to `float' (i.e. is determined by the semi-implicit scheme for net cooling).
+In \athena notation, we fix $\tt{cons(IDN,k,j,is})$ to $\rho_0$, $\tt{cons(IM1,k,j,is})$ to $\rho_0\,v_0$, and $\tt{cons(IEN,k,j,is})$ to $\rho_0 \mathcal{E} + (1/2)\rho_0\,v_0^2$, where $\mathcal{E}$ is allowed to `float' (i.e. is determined by the semi-implicit scheme for net cooling, details of which can be found in the appendix of \citet{Dyda17}).
 This procedure is then compatible with ghost zones being set by the default outflow boundary conditions, which are applied at both the inlet and outlet of the flowtube.
-The default numerical algorithms (van Leer integrator, Harten-Lax-van Leer-Contact Riemann solver, piecewise linear reconstruction applied to primitive variables) were used.

 Steady state solutions that enter the TI zone are obtained by first setting $n_0$ and $T_0$ on a cold branch of the S-curve, chosen here to be at $\xi_0 = 80$.
 We then increase the radiation flux enough for part of the flow to enter the TI zone.
 For simplicity, we increase the total luminosity rather than only the ionizing fraction $f_{\rm X}$, the ramp-up being done linearly in time using \beq \Gamma(t) = \Gamma_0 + \Delta\Gamma\f{t}{t_{\rm rise}} , \seq with $\Gamma(t) = \Gamma_0 + \Delta\Gamma$ for $t > t_{\rm rise}$.
 Since $\xi_{\rm c,max} \approx 141.3$, entering the TI zone requires $\Delta\Gamma/\Gamma_0 \gtrsim 1$.
 A succession of quasi-steady solutions is expected when the ramp-up timescale satisfies $t_{\rm rise} > t_{\rm th}$, and this is what we observe.
 We also find that $\xi$ can be increased when $t_{\rm rise} < t_{\rm th}$, just with a stronger transient passing through the profiles before a steady state can be reached.
 We set $t_{\rm rise} = 5\times10^7~{\rm s}$, corresponding to $t_{\rm rise}/t_{\rm dyn} \approx 1.9$ and $t_{\rm rise}/t_{\rm th} \approx 4.9$ (0.16) for the RW (VW) flowtube at $r_0$.
 In Fig.~\ref{fig:DeltaGammas}, we plot the stable RW solution already analyzed in \S{2.1} along with the unstable steady state solutions obtained for $\Delta\Gamma/\Gamma_0 = 1$ and $\Delta\Gamma/\Gamma_0 = 2$.